cloud-hero/api-docs/index.html.md

 ```

-This endpoint is used to add a Amazon EC2 cloud provider.
+This endpoint is used to add Amazon EC2 cloud provider.
 In order to do this you need to provide a valid AWS access key and AWS secret key.

 Parameter | Description
 --------- | -----------